Structural Interventions in Networks: The most wanted criminal(s) in delinquent networks

 \begin{pro} For any $S\subseteq N$, the following identities hold:

 In particular, for any $A,B\subseteq N$ and $\ensuremath{A\cap B=\emptyset}$, then

 \end{pro}

-Proposition \ref{prop-3} characterizes the impacts of removing group $S$ on the total number of walks between each pair of nodes.\footnote{We provide a view from walk counting for the identities in Proposition \ref{prop-3} in Appendix \ref{app-bridge}.} There are three points worth noting.
+Proposition \ref{prop-3} characterizes the impacts of removing group $S$ on the total number of walks between each pair of nodes.\footnote{We provide a view from walk counting for the identities in Proposition \ref{prop-3} in Appendix \ref{app-bridge}.} Three points are worth noting.